• Skip to primary navigation

 pinterest image of chopped rhubarb in a bowl and whole stalks beside.

-Learn how to use rhubarb: how to clean it, store it, preserve it.
+Learn what to do with rhubarb: how to clean it, store it, and preserve it.
 And how to use it in cooking and baking.
-Lots of rhubarb recipes, either sweet or savory, this plant is incredibly delicious and versatile.
+Lots of rhubarb recipes, either sweet or savory; this plant is incredibly delicious and versatile.

 collage of three pictures of rhubarb cake, jam and gin.